mrk-its/homeassistant-blitzortung/README.md

 - counter of lightning strikes nearby
 - data is realtime, with average delay of few seconds

 # Manual installation
 Place `custom_components/blitzortung` directory inside custom_components dir and restart Home Assistant

 # HACS installation
-This component may be also added with HACS - simply add this repository as "Custom Repository"
+This component is available on HACS default

 # Configuration
 Search for Blitzortung on `Configuration/Integrations` page.
 After adding integration you can optionally configure location and radius with Blitzortung/Options (by default your home locaiton is used with 100km radius)